SanjeevaRDodlapati/QeMLflow/docs/archive_docs/redundant_guides/getting-started/installation.md

 # Installation Guide

-This guide covers different ways to install ChemML based on your needs.
+This guide covers different ways to install QeMLflow based on your needs.

 ## Requirements